dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-OpenAI-ChatGPT-in-nodejs-and-react.md

 OpenAI Codex is a generative pretrained language model which helps people write code even for non-tech people.

 ChatGPT dose more than helping people writing code.
 It interacts like human in a conversational way to provide a detailed response to query.
+code completion, text completion, image generation, and fine-tuning are next level of innovation.

 But, OpenAI CEO, **[Sam Altman](https://twitter.com/sama)** said that "it’s a mistake to rely on it for anything important right now."

->OpenAI offer a spectrum of models with different levels of power suitable for different tasks, as well as the ability to fine-tune your own custom models.
+The OpenAI API is powered by a family of models with different capabilities as well as the ability to fine-tune your own custom models.
 These models can be used for everything from content generation to semantic search and classification.

-The OpenAI API is powered by a family of models with different capabilities.

-OpenAI Models are :
+**OpenAI Models are :**
-1. GPT-3
+1. ***GPT-3 :*** A set of models that can understand and generate natural language
    - text-davinci-003
    - text-curie-001
    - text-babbage-001
    - text-ada-001
-2. Codex
-3. Content filter
+2.  ***Codex*** : A set of models that can understand and generate code, including translating natural language to code
+   - code-davinci-002
+   - code-cushman-001
+3. ***Content filter*** : A fine-tuned model that can detect whether text may be sensitive or unsafe

 I went through the API documentation, and it's super easy to understand and integrated.
 They have their own official `Node.js library` and `Python bindings` for integration.